 Laurel Hermanson, Editor-in-Chief

-Laurel worked in marketing, accounting, and software development before pursuing her dream of barely making a living as a freelance writer and stay-at-home mom.
+Laurel was in the ad biz, working in accounting and software development, before pursuing her dream of becoming an underpaid freelance writer and editor.
 Her first novel, Soft Landing, was published in 2009.
-She writes for Second Nexus, was a weekly contributor at Role Reboot, and her essays have been published by Daily Life, Everyday Feminism, and The Manifest-Station, among others.
+She wrote for Second Nexus and Role Reboot, and her essays have appeared in Everyday Feminism, Daily Life, and The Manifest-Station, among others.
 When she was young and spry, she volunteered for Big Brothers Big Sisters of America and local animal shelters.
-She spent several months volunteering in Central America at a wildlife sanctuary and a rain forest conservation group.
-She remains committed to social equality and protecting the planet.
-She lives in Washington and works from home in her pajamas.
-She tried yoga once but gave up when she pulled something that shouldn’t be pulled.
+She spent several months volunteering in Central America at a wildlife sanctuary and a rain forest conservation group, and remains committed to protecting the planet and promoting social equality.
+She lives in Washington and tried yoga once, but gave up when she pulled something that shouldn’t be pulled.